Corporate law

 Contributor-Level 10

 New York University LLM Corporate Law is 1 year.
-While studying this course, students can take classes with some of the nation's leading theorists in Law and Economics, Corporate Law, and Bankruptcy Law, as well as academics whose work is oriented toward practice and profession.
+While studying this course, students can take classes with some of nation's leading theorists in Law and Economics, Corporate Law and Bankruptcy Law, and academics whose work is oriented toward practice and profession.
 While studying this course, students can develop an individualized curriculum from the exceptionally rich array of courses in Finance, Bankruptcy, and Securities regulation.
 Admission is based on first professional law degree.
 An English language proficiency score is also required.

 New answer posted